ejball/XmlDocMarkdown/docs/index.md

 ### Options

-* `--newlines (auto|lf|crlf)`: Indicates the newline used in the output.
-Defaults to `auto`, which uses CRLF or LF, depending on the platform.
-* `--dryrun`: Executes the tool without making changes to the file system.
+* `--source <url>`: The URL (absolute or relative) of the folder containing the source code of the assembly, e.g. at GitHub.
+Required to generate source code links in the See Also sections for types.
+* `--namespace <ns>`: The root namespace of the input assembly.
+Required to generate source code links in the See Also sections for types.
 * `--verify`: Executes the tool without making changes to the file system, but exits with error code 1 if changes would be made.
 Typically used in build scripts to ensure that any changes have been reflected in the generated code.
+* `--dryrun`: Executes the tool without making changes to the file system.
 * `--quiet`: Suppresses normal console output.
+* `--newlines (auto|lf|crlf)`: Indicates the newline used in the output.
+Defaults to `auto`, which uses CRLF or LF, depending on the platform.